XetrovTornado/CP19-20/README.md

 # CyberPatriots19-20
+### This repository is out of date.
+For the most up-to-date scripts, check https://github.com/XetrovTornado/CPXIII
 Scripts for McK.
 HS CP19-20

 Note: to copy and paste code to/from a terminal, use `Ctrl+Shift+C` and `Ctrl+Shift+V`